Inductance

 The unit of inductance is the henry, named after Joseph Henry (1797-1878), the American scientist who discovered electromagnetic induction independently of and at about the same time as Michael Faraday (1791-1867) did in England.
 Faraday published his findings first and so gets most of the credit.
 Henry also discovered self inductance and mutual inductance (which will be described later in this section) and invented the electromechanical relay (which was the basis for the telegraph).
 A circuit with a self inductance of one henry will experience a back emf of one volt when the current changes at a rate of one ampère per second.

-Inductance is something.
 Inductance is the resistance of a circuit element to changes in current.
 Inductance in a circuit is the analog of mass in a mechanical system.
+These statements make for a good informal definition.

 change